 To the best of our knowledge, this study represents the first time the psychological effects of the COVID-19 crisis on mental health nurses, who faced a shared traumatic reality and a stressful work environment, has been examined.
-We hypothesize that, as with other traumatic events, the COVID-19 crisis has had negative and positive psychological effects on mental health nurses in this shared traumatic reality.
+We hypothesize that, as with other traumatic events, the COVID-19 crisis has had both negative and positive psychological effects on mental health nurses.

 In this study, negative psychological effects were assessed through analysing mental health nurses’ concerns and anxiety, and positive effects through analysing their personal resilience, national resilience, and posttraumatic growth.